microsoft/rnx-kit/packages/esbuild-plugin-import-path-remapper/README.md

 ## Usage

 Add `@rnx-kit/esbuild-plugin-import-path-remapper` to your build script plugins.
+The package name filter argument to the plugin is an esbuild compatible regular expression to match the packages to transform.

 For example, to remap all paths under the `@rnx-kit` scope:

 ```js